AvotraRan/DNN_Activations_Functions/README.md

 # The aims of this project is to make a comparison of activation functions on
 Deep Neural Networks:

-# A comparison of Activations Functions on Deep Neural Network
+# A comparison of Activations Functions  Tanh, Relu, Swish and Mish on Deep Neural Network

 ## Create virtual environment ##